zweers/marble_run_2026/README.md

+Manual:

+there is a German manual , aimed at whom is setting up / coaching the workshop.
+It is not for the participants ( they don't need one)

 Schablones for making the tracks and support:

 These schablones are for making either 2d (lasercut) or 3D printed schablones used for drawing cutting and folding lines on paper.